10 Tips For A Healthy Prostate

 If you like a taste of the tropics you’ll be pleased to know watermelons are a great source of lycopene along with other tropical fruits like guava and papaya.
 A couple of slices should provide the 10mg of lycopene needed daily and go a long way to helping your prostate.
 (8)

-Xtend-Life Omega 3/DHA Premium Fish Oil has a good source of lycopene included and can be a useful addition to these dietary sources.
+Xtend-Life Omega 3 / DHA Plus Fish Oil has a good source of lycopene included and can be a useful addition to these dietary sources.

 A fish tale – Fatty fish and Omega 3 fatty acids